mattkirwan/temp-token/README.md

 to just spin up a quick library that generated a very unique token (it can be made even more unique via a 'salt' - something unique to that instance) and a expiration DateTime object for that token.

+I suppose you could use it for any scenario requiring a temporary, guaranteed to expire token - my use case was simply a password reset link token.

 Usage:
 --------